Kiibra/veganRify/README.md

 ***
 ### `Ice Box🧊`
 ***
-- [x] Implement a checkbox in new form to clarify if products are vegan.
+- [x] AAU, I should be able to  click somewhere and see only my posts
-- [x]
+- [x] AAU, I should be able to go to a page and see a list of profiles from every user that has created an account on the site
-- [x] Make it so a user can lookup for images of products rather than having to copy/paste image address.
+- [x] AAU, I should be able to lookup for images of my products rather having to copy/paste image address.
-- [x] Add scan bar code function so users can lookup a product with by scanning the barcode.
+- [x] AAU or a guest, I want to have the option to scan the bar code of the item to check if it is vegan or not.